AdobeDocs/experience-manager-65.en/help/forms/developing/creating-invite-external-users-handler.md

 ## Defining the component XML file for the authorization handler {#define-component-xml-authorization-handler}

-You must define a component XML file in order to deploy the invite external users handler component.
+You must define a component XML file to deploy the invite external users handler component.
 A component XML file exists for each component and provides metadata about the component.

 The following `component.xml` file is used for the invite external users handler.
 Notice that the service name is `InviteExternalUsersSample` and the operation this service exposes is named `invitedUser`.
 The input parameter is a `java.util.List` instance and the output value is an array of `com.adobe.edc.server.spi.esrp.InvitedUserProviderResult` instances.